 Eventually, you can accompany the game with more information about personal space and/or greetings.
 For example, make a list of which phrases are said to peers (“S’up?”), and which phrases are respectful for adults (“Hi, how are you?”).

-NOTE: For older children or teens, if there is interest, perhaps you can learn about the cultural differences in personal space from one culture to another; and learn greetings in different languages.
+NOTE: For older children or teens, if there is interest, perhaps you can learn about the cultural differences in personal space from one culture or country, to another; and learn greetings in different languages.
 It even may include the difference in the meaning of personal space – what distance – in various cultures.
-This also will help make this less personally focused on the person on the spectrum – and more on how everyone needs to learn this information sometimes.
+This also will help make this less personally focused on the person on the spectrum – and more on how everyone needs to learn this information.

 If at home, follow the same procedure in playing the game as described above, including all the participating adults and children in the home to find the average arm’s length at home.